All Things Stewart Springs

 Possibly over time there could emerge a brand-new bathing compound, of inspired and practical design, tearing down the current one, now sadly violated anyhow.
 Historic sentiment aside, it never did have the optimal spa layout for maximizing the easiest and most blissful spa experience.
 (Unfortunately, the source's welling rate is too modest to support a communal mineral-water pool.)

-Critically, it wasn't separated from the distracting hubbub of office and revved-up arrivals fresh off the road, or the frequent laundry room churn.
-Among other distractions, it had people excitedly chatting right outside one's tub stall, its 3/4 wall letting sound spill over; head bonking ceiling beams for anyone over 6'3"; plus all the maintenance and employee break-room chatter, massage meet-ups, outdoor employees coming in and marching up to the one refreshment station, right by tub the rooms and sauna, as passing vulnerable, sheet-wrapped patrons tried to keep a relaxed mindset in healing mode...
+Critically, it wasn't separated from the distracting hubbub of office and revved-up arrivals fresh off the road or frequent laundry room churn.
+Among other distractions, it had people excitedly chatting right outside one's tub stall, its 3/4 wall letting sound spill over; head bonking ceiling beams for anyone over 6'3"; plus all the maintenance and employee break-room chatter, massage meet-ups, outdoor employees coming in and marching up to the one refreshment station right by tub the rooms and sauna, as passing vulnerable, sheet-wrapped patrons tried to keep a relaxed purification mindset...

 Barring tackling any such an ambitious and costly project, the existing bathhouse might at least be reconfigured by moving the laundry and office elsewhere and converting the current office to, say, a long needed steam room.
 Many love being steam-cleaned as much -- or more -- as getting dry roasted.
 (For this reason, many more-dedicated spas provide both.)
 And the current tiny private office to the left of the front door might return to serving again as the historic entrance foyer.
 It'd make a perfect place to leave shoes in cubbies and thus jump-start getting into the spa zone (taking a page from Oregon's Jackson Wellsprings).